zuther77/Restaurant-Recommendation-Chatbot/README.md

-# Restaurant Recommendation and Reservation Chatbot using AWS Services
+# Restaurant Recommendation Chatbot
 Cloud Computing Assignment 1 (CS-GY 9223)
+Made in colloboration with - https://github.com/abhishek66642

 ### Description
 In this assignment you have implement a serverless, microservice-driven web application.
 Specifically, you will build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.